All Queensland state schools, including special schools, have now returned to on-site learning for all students.

 Long day care will remain open as normal, including long day care services who offer an approved kindergarten program.

-All other education and care services such as family day care and outside school hours care will remain open unless advised by Queensland Health.
+All other education and care services such as family day care, outside school hours care (OSHC) and vacation care, will remain open unless advised by Queensland Health.

 For more information visit: